 Onychomycosis can reoccur if your shoes are not properly treated, therefore use a shoe disinfectant may help.
 Keeping the feet clean and dry is another important part of treating fungal infections of the skin and nail.
 The daily use of a drying solution will significantly decrease the ability of a fungal infection to thrive.

 The newer generation of oral antifungals, including Sporanox and Lamisil have been received very well by the medical community.
 These medications are used in a burst for 2 months to treat onychomycosis.
 Patients with a history of liver disease should avoid the use of these medications due to their potential hepatotoxicity.
 The older generations of oral Rx antifungal medications, such as Fulvicin or Griseofulvin, have been used successfully for years and are making a comeback due to their economic value.
 Use of an oral and topical antifungal concomitantly is common.
 It's important to recognize that the use of a topical or oral antifungal may temporarily treat onychomycosis, but the literature does show that most cases of onychomycosis will recur without the daily use of a topical antifungal.
 Topical antifungals are commonly used on a prophylactic basis to inhibit the recurrence of onychomycosis.

 When all else fails, the fungal toe nail can be permanently removed.
-A nail avulsion is an office based procedure.
+A nail avulsion is an office-based procedure.
 Most patients return to their normal shoes in just a Band-Aid within 24hrs following surgery.
 The removal of the nail is permanent.
-The site once occupied by the nail heals with skin that can been painted with nail polish as seen at left.
+The site once occupied by the nail heals with skin that can be painted with nail polish.

 When to contact your doctor

-Questions regarding treatment of onychomycosis should be directed to your podiatirist.
+Questions regarding treatment of onychomycosis should be directed to your podiatrist.